 - When they review deliverables, they comment on details that shouldn’t concern them like format and layout and don’t pay enough attention to the content.

-The ‘perfect’ SME may be a bit of a mythical beast, but there is lots you can do to foster a productive relationship that results in the best possible learning experiences for your learners.
+The ‘perfect’ Subject Matter Expert may be a bit of a mythical beast, but there is lots you can do to foster a productive relationship that results in the best possible learning experiences for your learners.

-Tips for Maintaining a Productive Relationship with Your SME
+Tips for Maintaining a Productive Relationship with Your Subject Matter Expert

 Preparation for Meeting with SME